Home / Blog / What is capitalism

 Thus, a balance must be struck through regulatory measures.
 Governments often intervene to prevent these monopolies, protect consumer rights, and ensure a fair playing field.
 Regulations such as antitrust laws in the United States are designed to dismantle or prevent the formation of monopolistic enterprises and keep markets competitive and dynamic.

-This regulatory oversight is essential to maintain the health of the economy and protect it from the excesses of its own success.
+For instance, this regulatory oversight is essential to maintain the health of the economy and protect it from the excesses of its own success.

 Advantages of capitalism